carlshan/intro_to_mobile_app_development/spring_2018/tutorials/FavoritePlaces_Part1.md

 By Carl Shan of [The Nueva School](www.nuevaschool.org)

 ## Description
-This is part 1 of a 3 part tutorial on learning how to use `<TabNavigator>` and also `<MapView>`.
+This is Part 1 of a 2-part tutorial on learning how to use `<TabNavigator>` and also `<MapView>`.

-Here are the other parts of the tutorial:
+Here is Part 2 of the tutorial:

 * Part 2

 This first part of the tutorial will cover the basics of `<TabNavigator>` and `<MapView>`.
-The next few parts of the tutorial will cover passing data around different screens by taking advantage of how `<TabNavigator>` works.
+The second part of the tutorial will cover passing data around different screens by taking advantage of how `<TabNavigator>` works.

+By going through this tutorial you will learn:

+1. How to create a tab
+2. How to create a map in your application
+3. How to pass data around two sibling components

 ## What are we building?